 As the world’s population expands and the middle class in China continues to emerge, it is anticipated that increasing consumption of specialty crops will drive demand growth for SOP.

 SOP can be produced from primary and secondary sources, with approximately 75% of global production controlled by the top five producers.
-Primary production comes from five salt lake (brine) deposits – located in China, India, USA and Chile.
-The balance of the world’s supply is made up of more costly and inefficient secondary production, including underground mines in Germany and those produced through the Mannheim Process, a process that involves the addition of sulphuric acid to MOP in a Mannheim furnace to produce SOP.
+Primary production comes from salt lake (brine) deposits located in China, USA, Chile and India.
+The balance of the world’s supply is made up of more costly and inefficient secondary production sources.
+Approximately half of global supply comes from the Mannheim Process which involves the addition of sulphuric acid to MOP in a Mannheim furnace to produce SOP.
 Global SOP is currently constrained because for every 1.0 tonne of SOP produced, 1.2 tonnes of hydrochloric acid by-product, and the disposal of this acid is problematic.

 Agrimin is aiming to take advantage of strong market fundamentals which are supportive of new SOP production.
 In particular, the last decade has seen a clear trend towards environmentally friendly SOP production from salt lake deposits.
 Given that existing salt lake producers are unable to meet current SOP demand, Agrimin expects that Western Australia will emerge as an important SOP producing region.
 In contrast to other major undeveloped SOP regions, Australia benefits from low geopolitical risk and is strategically located for supplying the growing markets of south-east Asia.